Hvass-Labs/TensorFlow-Tutorials/README.md

 The tutorials require several Python packages to be installed.
-The packages are listed in [requirements.txt](https://github.com/Hvass-Labs/TensorFlow-Tutorials/blob/master/requirements.txt) First you need to edit this file and select whether you want to install the CPU or GPU version of TensorFlow.
+The packages are listed in [requirements.txt](https://github.com/Hvass-Labs/TensorFlow-Tutorials/blob/master/requirements.txt)

 To install the required Python packages and dependencies you first have to activate the conda-environment as described above, and then you run the following command